 Ensuring every pregnancy is wanted

 Few things have a greater impact on the life of a woman than the number and spacing of her children.
 That’s why international agreements going back decades affirm that individuals should have the right (and the means) to freely decide when (or if) to start a family and how many children to bear.
-Yet, in this new century, more than 200 million women who want to avoid or delay childbearing still lack access to the quality services and supplies needed to manage their fertility.
+Yet, in this new century, some 225 million women who want to avoid or delay childbearing still lack access to the quality services and supplies needed to manage their fertility.

 Supporting maternal health